EarvinMosca/Final_Project/README.md

 -Use a combination of generic algorithms copy_if and accumulate to calculate int BlackJack::get_score(), since the class Blackjack deals with a vector of cards.

+-Blackjack hands could have been implemented to make full use of iterators.